BlueTeamNinja/blueteamninja.github.io/_posts/2019-05-05-Graylog-Explained.md

 GrayLog.

 I first stumbled on GrayLog about a year ago.
 I'm not going to lie, I was overwhelmed.
 Like, well and truly overwhelmed.
 I'm a competent Linux User - but a far cry from a seasoned Administrator.
-I can easily drive 1,000s of Workstations and hundreds of Servers (I hope; it's what I do during the day) - but GrayLog just perplexed me.
-Installation and basic configuration was easy enough, but *how do I **design** this thing?*
+I can easily drive 1,000s of Windows Workstations and hundreds of Windows Servers (I hope; it's what I do during the day) - but GrayLog just perplexed me.
+Installation and basic configuration was easy enough, but *how do I **design** this thing?*  *How do I view Windows Logs in this beast?*

 Now that I have wrestled most of the concepts down I wanted to share what I have learned.